Pattykev/WaterMeFullStack-App/README.md

-# STOREFRONT API BACKEND
+# WaterMe API BACKEND

  This is a restful API build in TypeScript for the usage of a frontend developper.

  The API use Postgresql for storing store informations.

- **The database schema and Endpoint** can be found in the [ REQUIREMENTS.md]( https://github.com/Pattykev/creating-an-api-with-postgresql-and-express/blob/master/REQUIREMENTS.md ) file.
+ **The database schema and Endpoint** can be found in the [ Waterme-ClassDiagram.png ] ( https://github.com/Pattykev/WaterMeFullStack-App/WaterMe-Backend/Waterme-ClassDiagram.png ) file.

 ## Install the modules